blitz555/weatherdb_frontend/README.md

 * Scrollbar to select date interval to display

 ### Development server
-Note: publically available source is not the version running on web server (www.theweatherdb.com).
+Note: publicly available source is not the version running on web server (www.theweatherdb.com).
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.